valeratrades/rm_engine/README.md

 - request 500 klines on 1d, then going down, timeframes; until we hit 1m, or have isolated at least 10 candles back from now, that together make up the distance of over 1 stop-loss.
 Then somehow adjust risk estimate based on that time (do whatever to start with, you'll spend hours deciding otherwise)
     funky: could take this diff only in the trade's direction, or make necessary previous move in opposite direction larger, to account for half indirectional volatility, half encouraging following momentum

+#### Optimisations
+- potentially make all of these in one bunch, then after one comes through, check if we still need to await the rest.

 ### Problems
 - the closer the stop-loss, the higher the risk.
 Really should be adjusting for that